spectrocloud/librarium/packages/docs/content/04-clusters/4-cluster-features.md

 ### Restore backup

 Backups created manually or as part of schedule are listed under Backup/Restore page of the cluster.
 Restore operation can be initiated by selecting the restore option for a specific backup.
 You would be prompted to select a target cluster where you would like the backup to be restored.
 The progress of the restore can be tracked from on the target cluster's backup/restore page.
+The Restore can be done to the cluster which are running on the same project.

 <WarningBox>
 When restoring backups to a cluster running on a cloud that is different from the source cluster, there might be some manual steps required.
 As an example, you might need to pre-create a storage class on the cluster before initiating restore.
+This is applicable to the clusters which are created on EKS to other clouds or Vice versa.
 </WarningBox>

 <WarningBox>